-Staff was supporting a client with mental health challenges who had been cycling in & out of aggressive behavioral patterns.
+Staff was supporting a client with mental health challenges who had been cycling in and out of aggressive behavioural patterns.
 Staff was seated with their shoes off completing paperwork at the end of their shift when the client suddenly became aggressive again.
 Staff also turned their back to the client.
-Staff was struck & kicked.
+Staff was struck and kicked.

-Recommendations: Client orientation & Risk Assessment training are provided by ICE to inform employees of potential hazards of working with individual clients.
-Employees must follow recommended control procedures & ICE Proactive Behavior Intervention training carefully to avoid injury.
-Stand & take an active position when clients are agitated, wear shoes for safety for the full time on-site, never turn your back to an agitated client & always keep a clear path to the exit for safe egress.
+Recommendations: Client orientation and Risk Assessment training are provided by ICE to inform employees of potential hazards of working with individual clients.
+Employees must follow recommended control procedures and ICE Proactive Behaviour Intervention training carefully to avoid injury.
+Stand and take and active position when clients are agitated, wear shoes for safety for the full time on site, never turn your back to an agitated client and always keep a clear path to the exit for safe egress.
 Additional training is recommended for this employee.